 New Haven is ringed by parks, including East Rock and West Rock parks.
 There are many public tennis courts and eight golf courses within the area, including Yale's own golf course, considered to be one of the best collegiate courses in the world.
-In addition to Yale's own venues, the Veterans Memorial Coliseum is the site of various athletic and other events.
 Yale Field is home to the New Haven Ravens, a Double-A baseball team affiliated with the Colorado Rockies.
 There are nearby skating and skiing facilities.
 Each August, New Haven hosts the Pilot Pen WTA tennis tournament.

-New Haven is one of the major stops on the Amtrak high-speed Acela and regular train service between Washington, D.C., and Boston.
+New Haven is one of the major stops on the Amtrak high-speed Acela and regular train servicebetween Washington, D.C., and Boston.
 Metro-North also provides frequent train service between Manhattan and New Haven.
 By train, New Haven is approximately ninety minutes from New York City and two and one-half hours from Boston, depending upon the service selected.